Randomblock1/randomblock1.github.io/_projects/checkra1n-linux.md

 ---
 title: "Checkra1n-Linux"
-excerpt: "Making checkra1n easy to install on Linux systems everywhere"
+excerpt: "Making the checkra1n jailbreak easy to install on Linux systems everywhere.
+Works on Raspberry Pi & more!"
 permalink: /projects/checkra1n-linux/
 ---
 ## A simple all-platform checkra1n installer

 This script works on x86, x86\_64, ARM and ARM64!
 Why is this important?
 The default method of installing checkra1n is with a Debian repo.
 It should be simple, right?

 Nope.
 The checkra1n official repo _only contains packages for x86_64_.
 Compared to all the devices that can run checkra1n, that's not nearly enough.